awoodwa/PlanIt/README.md

 ## What would Al Gore do?

 The world is on fire, and we want to ask you: WWAGD?
 Whether you're a resident or a representative, use PlanIt to start your journey of green technology discovery.
-There's a lot of information out here and we want to help you interpret it.
+There's a lot of information out there and we want to help you interpret it.

 ### Getting Started: